 The vector or the viral particles also pose danger to human body, as they can regain their virulence and result in serious viral infections and may also lead to toxification.
 Beside that, the inserted DNA can easily get damaged or mutated during rapid cell division and can cause cancer.

-However, despite all the disadvantages, gene therapy will soon become a reality making life disease free by helping scientists discover new ways of defeating Cancer, AIDS, Diabetes and other dreadful ailments.
+However, despite all the disadvantages, gene therapy will soon become a reality making life disease free by helping scientists discover new ways to come up with regenerative medicines to defeat cancer, AIDS, diabetes and other dreadful ailments.